Why Two-Factor Authentication Matters

 You confirm your identity with a second factor—usually a code sent to your phone (something you have).

-This extra step blocks 99% of automated attacks, making your accounts exponentially safer.
+This extra step blocks the vast majority of automated attacks, making your accounts exponentially safer.

 How to Set Up 2FA on Your Phone

 The exact steps vary slightly depending on the app or service, but the general process is similar.
-Below, we’ll cover the most common methods.
+Below are the most common methods available for securing your identity.

-Many services (like Facebook, Google, and banks) let you enable 2FA via text message.
-Here’s how:
+Many services, including social media platforms and banks, allow you to enable 2FA via text message.

 -